 We believe there is more to developing the foundation of a student's education than reading, writing and arithmetic.
 There are fundamental life experiences, bigger questions, and cultural connections to be made.
 ACU is committed to use every opportunity to discuss these issues whether in a traditional classroom setting or afternoon coffee with a favorite professor.
 The Core at ACU is the perfect foundation for a 21st-century education, regardless of your academic major or career path.
 So, what makes ACU's Core different?

 The core courses in the ACU general education program consist of three courses taken by students in their freshman, sophomore, and junior years.
 These courses introduce and reinforce the broad knowledge and transferable problem-solving skills students need for success after graduation.

 Core 110: Cornerstone: How do we know?

 Ways of Thinking

 Core 210: Human Identity and Community: Where do I fit in?

 Living in Community

-BCOR 310: God and the Good Life: How do I find meaning in life?
+BCOR 310: The Search for Meaning: How do I find meaning in life?